Pages

 Brown's career tanked for a few years after the assault, but since then he’s been forgiven by the music community and he's back on track with a new single.
 Rihanna and Chris could possibly re-ignite their relationship and it wouldn't raise too many questions because like almost every other scandal in Hollywood, give it five years and the outrage is forgotten.
 Rihanna recently declared to Oprah that Brown was the love of her life, which reminds us that victims usually go back to their abuser for a few more beatings before they finally break it off for good.

 Rihanna is not alone on stage.
 Shakira is another in a long line of entertainers to be ‘seen performing raunchy dance moves on a pole in just a pair of tiny knickers and a string bra in her latest music video.’
 This is understandable because Shakira couldn't sing herself out of the proverbial paper bag, but she's got a great body.
 In fact, all these entertainers are beautiful, which makes you wonder what their careers are really based on.
-Would we still adulate them if they were scarred front and back by smallpox, or acne scars?
+Would we still adulate them if they were scarred front and back by smallpox?

 At another concert, Lady Gaga did the splits and rolled on to her back, exposing the crowd to a big wet spot on her white underwear.
 How thrilling that must have been for the front row and worth a few bucks to the lucky guy that got off a few pictures.
 Christina Aguilera also caused a stir in Britain with her X Factor routine, with outraged parents calling the show to complain about her ‘obscene’ performance.
 The worst of all these young performers is the pornographic, scatological no-talent Miley Cyrus, who flashes her crotch at every opportunity in order to make headlines.
 Is she a flasher?
 Young teens should not have to be processing these images, yet this has become the norm in the music biz.
 Why do we wonder why rape and assault crimes against women are on the rise when these have become our cultural archetypes?